alvagarciia/eunoia/README.md

 ## ✨ Features

 - Minimalist, mobile-friendly chat interface
-- Assistant responds as **Noema**, a gentle and curious guide
+- Assistant responds as **Noema**, a professional and curious guide
 - Session-based memory for continuity of thought during chats
-- Automatically resets memory on page reload for privacy
+- Automatically resets memory on page reload
-- Embedded cost-efficient summary system using GPT-3.5
-- Styled interface with relaxing color palette (sky blue + cream tones)
+- Styled interface with relaxing color palette

 ---